RaunoT/plex-rewind/README.md

 5. (optional) You can expose the app to the internet using a reverse proxy of your choice.
 Or you can skip all of the above, fork this repository instead, and deploy it to [Vercel](https://vercel.com).
 You can set the env variables under "Settings" > "Environment Variables" for your project.

+## Donate

+If you like this project and wish to support it, you can do so by donating via [Patreon](https://www.patreon.com/PlexRewind) or [PayPal](paypal.me/raunot).
+Thank you!

+_Please note that supporting does not guarantee any support or future developments._

 ## Development

 Install dependencies: